s-raza/currency-converter-api/docs/source/docker_containers.rst

 The Currency API is architected using docker containers.

-Three different containers work in collaboration to implement the over all functionality of the system.
+Five different containers work in collaboration to implement the over all functionality of the system.

 .. toctree::
-    update_server
-    database_server
-    currency_api_server
+    containers/react_frontend
+    containers/currency_api
+    containers/redis
+    containers/currency_updater
+    containers/database